FelipeEmos/ararajs/packages/solid-dismissible/README.md

 ```

 ## Further Reading
-This utility is from the maintainers of [corvu](https://corvu.dev), a collection of unstyled, accessible and customizable UI primitives for SolidJS.
-It is also documented in the corvu docs under [Dismissible](https://corvu.dev/docs/utilities/dismissible).
+This utility is from the maintainers of [arara](https://arara.dev), a collection of unstyled, accessible and customizable UI primitives for SolidJS.
+It is also documented in the arara docs under [Dismissible](https://arara.dev/docs/utilities/dismissible).